Need to talk? Call 1800 882 436.

 Key facts

-• High blood pressure in pregnancy can reduce the amount of oxygen and nutrients your baby gets through the placenta, leading to complications.
+• High blood pressure in pregnancy can reduce the amount of oxygen and nutrients your baby receives through the placenta, leading to complications.

 • Your doctor or midwife will monitor your blood pressure regularly during your pregnancy.

-• High blood pressure in pregnancy may be pre-existing or a result of the pregnancy.
+• High blood pressure in pregnancy may be pre-existing or a complication of pregnancy.

-• High blood pressure in pregnancy may be a sign of pre-eclampsia, a serious condition that your doctor will want to monitor closely.
+• High blood pressure in pregnancy may be a sign of pre-eclampsia, a serious condition that needs close monitoring.

 • If you have high blood pressure in pregnancy, your doctor or midwife can advise you about lifestyle changes or medicines that can help.